chr-1x/hmh_bot/README.md

 Installation
 ----
-Clone the repository and cd into the directory.
+* Clone the repository and cd into the directory.
+* Read through `sampleconfig.txt` and fill in necessary information
+* Rename the config file, e.g. `handmade.cfg`

-Then run `willie -c handmade.cfg` to start the bot.
+* Run `willie -c handmade.cfg` to start the bot.

 Important: Please make sure that there is not already an instance of ChronalRobot running in chat.
 Twitch will not prevent multiple of them from running at a time, and all active instances will attempt to respond to queries.
-An easy way to test for this is to use the **!hello** command, as this should always be available.
+An easy way to test for this is to use the `!hello` command, as this should always be available.
 (Note: as of recently, the default bot username is now **hmh_bot**.
 You can run your own instance alongside if you change the username, oauth, and command character for the bot.)

+If you should need to find out who is running a particular instance of the bot, use `!owner` in chat.

 Libraries
 ---
 Robot requires the following libraries to be installed: willie, arrow, parsedatetime, and sqlobject

-To install them, issue following commands:
+To install them, issue following command:

-sudo pip install willie arrow parsedatetime sqlobject
+`sudo pip install willie arrow parsedatetime sqlobject`